snakemake/snakemake-wrappers/README.md

     wrapper:
         "0.0.8/bio/samtools_sort"
 ```
 Here, Snakemake will automatically download the corresponding wrapper from https://bitbucket.org/snakemake/snakemake-wrappers/src/0.0.8/bio/samtools_sort/wrapper.py.
 Thereby, 0.0.8 can be replaced with the version tag you want to use, or a commit id (see [here](https://bitbucket.org/snakemake/snakemake-wrappers/commits/)).
 This ensures reproducibility since changes in the wrapper implementation won't be propagated automatically to your workflow.
+Alternatively, e.g., for development, the wrapper directive can also point to full URLs, including the local ``file://``.
 Examples for each wrapper can be found in the READMEs located in the wrapper subdirectories.

 ## Contribute